hossamelshamyy/GameControllerArduinoQtExample/README.md

 # GameControllerArduinoQtExample

-## This project is made to control a ROV using GUI desktop appliction with controller , the code of ROV is included to
+## This project is made to control a ROV using GUI desktop appliction with controller , the code of ROV is included too